top of page

 Ultimately, chatbots' safe, responsible, ethical, and efficient use will rest on the platforms’ ability to emulate people performing their respective roles—from the exemplary, likable customer service representative to the empathic, warm, and genuine mental health practitioner.
 By prioritizing emulation, chatbots can help support users in a way that feels personal and meaningful.

-As a principal consultant, I strongly recommend giving greater consideration to the ethical and responsible development of chatbots.
+As a principal consultant in AIEW, I strongly recommend giving greater consideration to the ethical and responsible development of chatbots.
 As I often say, instead of merely imitating people, which is the simple act of copying or replicating behavior, I urge the AI community to empower chatbots to emulate people—to match and surpass the quality of the original.
 In a previous post, I shared an innovative strategy to achieve this objective.

 Ultimately, AIEW can mitigate chatbot risks while striving for excellence in understanding and responding to human emotion with diverse, efficient chatbot applications.